-Constructs Definition Short lead times The degree to which a supplier provides its buying with products or services within a short period of time Product variety The degree to which a supplier provides its buying firm with products and/or services with additional features and a wide assortment of products (e.g. product mix) Delivery reliability The degree to which a supplier delivers products or services to its buying firm according to the promised schedule at the time of the order Cost The degree of a supplier's ability to offer products or services to its buying firm at competitive price Quality The degree to which a supplier conforms to the buying firm's product/ service specifications and requirements build a customer database and effectively analyze customer information.
+Constructs Definition Short lead times The degree to which a supplier provides its buying with products or services within a short period of time Product variety The degree to which a supplier provides its buying firm with products and/or services with additional features and a wide assortment of products (e.g. product mix) Delivery reliability The degree to which a supplier delivers products or services to its buying firm according to the promised schedule at the time of the order Table VI.
+List of Cost The degree of a supplier's ability to offer products or services to its buying firm at competitive price sub-constructs for supplier performance Quality The degree to which a supplier conforms to the buying firm's product/ service specifications and requirements build a customer database and effectively analyze customer information.
 This database Identifying the helps the company understand customer needs and preferences, thereby finding the correct position and market segment for the product and subsequently enhancing the focal company's competitiveness in the marketplace (Huang et al., 2007).